|

 Around the city, there aren’t many other important tourist attractions, but you will be able to walk around rice paddies and explore other cafes, such as the one with a pool.

-Getting there might be easier than in other places because Line number 1 will get you directly to the city.
+Train line number 1 will get you directly to the city.

 Yu Gi-Bang’s house in Seosan